-8.4.2 Dropout
+7.4.2 Dropout

-The dropout performance of any buck regulator is affected by the $R{\rm DSON}$ of the power MOSFETs, the DC resistance of the inductor, and the maximum duty cycle that the controller can achieve.
-As the input voltage is reduced to near the output voltage, the off-time of the high-side MOSFET starts to approach the minimum value.
-Beyond this point the switching may become erratic and/or the output voltage falls out of regulation.
-To avoid this problem the LMR36006 automatically reduces the switching frequency to increase the effective duty cycle and maintain regulation.
-In this data sheet the dropout voltage is defined as the difference between the input and output voltage when the output has dropped by 1% of its nominal value.
-Under this condition the switching frequency has dropped to its minimum value of about 140 kHz.
+The dropout performance of any buck regulator is affected by the R{DSON} of the power MOSFETs, the DC resistance of the inductor, and the maximum duty cycle that the controller can achieve.
+As the input voltage is reduced to the output voltage, the off-time of the high-side MOSFET starts to approach the minimum value.
+Beyond this point, the switching can become erratic and the output voltage falls out of regulation.
+To avoid this problem, the LMR36510 automatically reduces the switching frequency to increase the effective duty cycle and maintain regulation.
+In this data sheet, the dropout voltage is defined as the difference between the input and output voltage when the output has dropped by 1% of the nominal value.
+Under this condition, the switching frequency has dropped to its minimum value of about 140 kHz.
 Note that the 0.4 V short circuit detection threshold is not activated when in dropout mode.
-Typical dropout characteristics can be found in Figure 15 and Figure 16.

-8.4.3 Minimum Switch On-Time
+7.4.3 Minimum Switch On-Time

 Every switching regulator has a minimum controllable on-time dictated by the inherent delays and blanking times associated with the control circuits.
-This imposes a minimum switch duty cycle and therefore a minimum conversion ratio.
+This imposes a minimum switch duty cycle, therefore, a minimum conversion ratio.
 The constraint is encountered at high input voltages and low output voltages.
-To help extend the minimum controllable duty cycle, the LMR36006 automatically reduces the switching frequency when the minimum on-time limit is reached.
-In this way the converter can regulate the lowest programmable output voltage at the maximum input voltage.
+To help extend the minimum controllable duty cycle, the LMR36510 automatically reduces the switching frequency when the minimum on-time limit is reached.
+This way, the converter can regulate the lowest programmable output voltage at the maximum input voltage.
 An estimate for the approximate input voltage, for a given output voltage, before frequency foldback occurs is found in Equation 2.
 As the input voltage is increased, the switch on-time (duty cycle) reduces to regulate the output voltage.
 When the on-time reaches the limit, the switching frequency drops, while the on-time remains fixed.